frasermolyneux/skilling-molyneux-me/.github/instructions/documentation.instructions.md

 // ❌ Bad: Explains what the code does (obvious) var users = await repository.GetUsersAsync();

+// ❌ Bad: Logging obvious operations
+_logger.LogInformation("Home page accessed"); // User can see this in access logs

 // ✅ Good: Explains why this approach is used
 // Using parallel execution here to avoid timeout on large datasets var tasks = batches.Select(batch => ProcessBatchAsync(batch));